FragozoLeonardo/KatsuYOU/readme.md

 ## TODO Lsst

 - Add support for 五段活用 (る / group 2 verbs)
-- Add Support to trregular verbs
+- Add support to trregular verbs
 - Improvements in the menu usability
 - Improvements in file ttructure